cqnguy23/Hackathon_Project/README.md

 # Jaguar Hackathon Covid App

-Help people get & receive help
+Help people get & receive help.
+And also more stuff.

 ## Dependencies